Esperanto grammar: Parts of speech

 The meanings of part-of-speech affixes depend on the inherent part of speech of the root they are applied to.
 For example, brosi (to brush) is based on a nominal root (and therefore listed in modern dictionaries under the entry broso), whereas kombi (to comb) is based on a verbal root (and therefore listed under kombi).
 Change the suffix to -o, and the similar meanings of brosi and kombi diverge: broso is a brush, the name of an instrument, whereas kombo is a combing, the name of an action.
 That is, changing verbal kombi (to comb) to a noun simply creates the name for the action; for the name of the tool, the suffix -ilo is used, which derives words for instruments from verbal roots: kombilo (a comb).
 On the other hand, changing the nominal root broso (a brush) to a verb gives the action associated with that noun, brosi (to brush).
 For the name of the action, the suffix -ado will change a derived verb back to a noun: brosado (a brushing).
 Similarly, an abstraction of a nominal root (changing it to an adjective and then back to a noun) requires the suffix -eco, as in infaneco (childhood), but an abstraction of an adjectival or verbal root merely requires the nominal -o: belo (beauty).
 Nevertheless, redundantly affixed forms such as beleco are acceptable and widely used.

 A limited number of basic adverbs do not end with -e, but with an undefined part-of-speech ending -aŭ.
 Not all words ending in -aŭ are adverbs, and most of the adverbs that end in -aŭ have other functions, such as hodiaŭ "today" [noun or adverb] or ankoraŭ "yet, still" [conjunction or adverb].
 About a dozen other adverbs are bare roots, such as nun "now", tro "too, too much", not counting the adverbs among the correlatives.
 (See special Esperanto adverbs.)

 The part-of-speech endings may double up.
 Apart from the -aŭ suffix, where adding a second part-of-speech ending is nearly universal, this happens only occasionally.
 For example, vivu! "viva!" (the volitive of vivi 'to live') has a nominal form vivuo (a cry of 'viva!') and a doubly verbal form vivui (to cry 'viva!').

 Nouns and adjectives

 Nouns end with the suffix -o.
 To make a word plural, the suffix -j is added to the -o.
 Without this suffix, a countable noun is understood to be singular.
 Direct objects take an accusative case suffix -n, which goes after any plural suffix; the resulting pluralized accusative sequence -ojn rhymes with English coin.

-Names may be pluralized when there is more than one person of that name:
+Names may be pluralized when there is more than one person of that name being referenced: